smogon/pokemon-showdown/config/CUSTOM-RULES.md

 Put `!` in front of a rule to remove it, like:

-`!Team Preview` - do not use Team Preview
+`!
+Team Preview` - do not use Team Preview

 You can use this to remove individual parts of rules, like:

-`Obtainable, !Obtainable Moves` - require pokemon to be obtained legitimately, except for moves, which they can use whatever
+`Obtainable, !
+Obtainable Moves` - require pokemon to be obtained legitimately, except for moves, which they can use whatever

+For value rules, you just put `!` in front of the rule name, no `=`:

+`Flat Rules, !
+Picked Team Size` - use Flat Rules, but players can pick 6

+To prevent mistakes, value rules can't be changed without being removed first.
+Use `!!` to remove and replace a value rule:

+`Flat Rules, !!
+Picked Team Size = 5` - use Flat Rules, but players can pick 5

 Multiple rules